 This film, starring Shailene Woodley and Miles Teller, is about a high school romance between an unlikely couple.
 He's hard-partying; she's driven and focused.
 It the story of a first love, and is heartfelt, emotional, and inspiring.

 Then Came You (2019)

 See Maisie Williams step outside of Game of Thrones in this quirky comedy about a terminally ill teen girl (Wiliams) enlisting the help of a hypochondriac to help her complete her bucket list.
-You'll cry, you'll laugh—basically, you'll feel all the feels.
+You'll cry, you'll laugh—basically, this movie is an all-around win.

 The Fundamentals of Caring (2016)

 Paul Rudd takes on a heavier role, starring in this dark comedy with Selena Gomez.
-Rudd stars as a caregiver to a young boy suffering from muscular dystrophy, and the two take a road trip together.
+Rudd plays a caregiver to a young boy suffering from muscular dystrophy, and the two take a road trip together.
 It's an inspirational story of friendship, and it'll have you weeping.